mesosphere/kudo-spark-operator/MONITORING.md

-The `kudo-spark-operator` is able to be seamlessly integrated with Prometheus, which is installed within [Prometheus operator](https://github.com/coreos/prometheus-operator).
+The `kudo-spark-operator` is able to seamlessly integrated with Prometheus, which is installed within [Prometheus operator](https://github.com/coreos/prometheus-operator).
 Integration with other Prometheus distributions, like kube-prometheus, wasn't tested.

 The `prometheus-operator` uses crafted services discovery approach, introducing `ServiceMonitor` kind.